amramadan/Amber-Tutorial/README.md

      amber.globals.Yourclass._method();

 Remember if you have any problems goto https://github.com/amber-smalltalk/amber open an issue and you will find the help you need
+And that this is just a tiny example of how to use Amber, I for one would like yo use it to make complete webpages.
+Hope this tutorial isn't the last thing you do with such an aawesome enviroment